AI that assists. Teachers who decide.

 - Score essays against a rubric criterion-by-criterion with written reasoning

-- Generate written feedback grounded in specific essay text
+- Generate written feedback grounded in the specific essay text

-- Flag scores that need closer review (low confidence)
+- Flag scores that need closer review when confidence is low

 - Suggest groupings and instructional priorities based on skill profile data